dlion/dryrun/_posts/2024-01-29-creating-a-word-count-clone-with-golang.md

 ---
-title: "Create a WC clone with Golang"
+title: Create a WC clone with Golang
-description: "I've been using Golang in the past months, and I was very happy about it, this language makes me feel entertained and productive and the same time.
-Studying for me is a lifelong…"
+description: I've been using Golang in the past months, and I was very happy about it, this language makes me feel entertained and productive and the same time.
+Studying for me is a lifelong…
 tags:
+- engineering
-  - Programming
+- tutorials
 cover: "/assets/images/covers/wc.png"
 ---

 I've been using Golang in the past months, and I was very happy about it, this language makes me feel entertained and productive and the same time.
 Studying for me is a lifelong journey, and with that in mind, I decided to keep using it for another challenge/project that I found quite simple but interesting.
 You'll see!
 I spent some of my free time on it and today, I'd like to share with you which route I took to accomplish it.